Highlighting Financial Abuse this Financial Literacy Month

 What is Financial Abuse?

-“Women are often forced to choose between being abused and being homeless,” said Kim Pentico, Economic Justice Director at NNEDV.
+“Women are often forced to choose between being abused and being homeless,” said Kim Pentico, NNEDV Economic Justice Director.

 Whether or not a victim decides to leave, finances are a critical part of safety planning.
-In partnership with the Allstate Foundation, we developed The Moving Ahead Curriculum to help survivors moving from short-term safety planning toward long-term security.
+In partnership with The Allstate Foundation, we developed The Moving Ahead Curriculum to help survivors move from short-term safety and plan toward long-term security.
 The lessons include tips for recognizing financial abuse, basic credit information, and budgeting strategies.

-Since damaging a victim’s credit score is a common tactic used by abusers, we launched the Independence Project in partnership with Verizon and with seed funding from Thirty-One Gifts.
-This project is designed to help survivors rebuild their credit through micro-lending.
-Survivors apply to receive a $100 micro-loan, which they can repay over a 10-month period with no interest or fees.
-In the long-term, these micro-loan repayments will help survivors increase their credit scores and slowly rebuild their financial security.
+Since damaging a victim’s credit score is a common tactic used by abusers, we launched the Independence Program in partnership with Verizon and with seed funding from Thirty-One Gifts.
+This program is designed to help survivors rebuild their credit through microlending.
+Survivors apply to receive a $100 microloan, which they can repay over 10 months with no interest or fees.
+In the long term, these microloan repayments will help survivors increase their credit scores and slowly rebuild their financial security.

 We also provide financial education and economic justice information and resources, along with webinars and trainings.
 Financial abuse is less commonly understood than other forms of abuse, and it is a powerful method used by abusers to trap victims in relationships.
 As a result of financial abuse, survivors are often left with crushing debt and ruined credit that takes years to repair.
 Financial literacy is a tool for survivors to regain their independence and security.